aimms/how-to/C_Connectivity/122-AXLL-Library.rst

 ==================================

 .. meta::
-   :description: How to use basic functions of the AIMMS Excel Library.
+   :description: How to link spreadsheet data to an AIMMS project with the AIMMS Excel Library.
    :keywords: excel, library, axll

 .. note::